dejanu/linux/README.md

 				     - to bring a process to foreground just run  ```bash fg &1```

-* Background ( non-interactive/automatic processes) - they are not connected to the terminal , and do not expect any user input, to list the background proccess run :`$ jobs`
+* Background ( non-interactive/automatic processes) - they are not connected to the terminal , and do not expect any user input.

+Display all running jobs
 ```shell
 $ jobs
 [1] Running sleep 500 & (wd: ~)